 If you notice aggressive driving tendencies in yourself, it’s very important to take the next step to control your reactions when you see another vehicle driven aggressively in New Hanover County.
 Remind yourself that the other driver’s misbehavior is not a challenge to your driving skill.
 If possible, avoid the other vehicle; you might even take an unscheduled rest break to leave the road for five minutes.

-It should be no surprise that aggressive driving can easily cause a serious North Carolina traffic accident.
+It should be no surprise that aggressive driving can easily cause a serious North Carolina auto accident.
 Most people understand that an aggressive driver who causes a car crash near Wilmington is going to be held accountable for the injuries that result—and he may even face criminal charges.

-What most people overlook, though, is that the driver in this case may also be held responsible for paying punitive damages for a North Carolina vehicle accident.
+What most people overlook, though, is that the driver in this case may also be held responsible for paying punitive damages for a North Carolina auto accident.
 Acting with malice rather than mere negligence can open an aggressive driver to a much higher claim for damages.

 If you have suffered an injury due to an aggressive driver in North Carolina, contact Speaks Law Firm today.
-Our traffic injury attorneys in Wilmington offer free, confidential consultations to our North Carolina neighbors with questions about their legal rights to compensation.
+Our car accident attorneys in Wilmington offer free, confidential consultations to our North Carolina neighbors with questions about their legal rights to compensation.
 Call us today at 910-341-7570 or toll-free at 877-593-4233 and we will send you a FREE copy of The North Carolina Auto Injury Book by R. Clarke Speaks.